 Volunteering in the garden or kitchen

 As part of companies' CSR, sustainability and personal development initiatives we always welcome volunteers to help in the garden and the kitchen.
 You might be helping with planting seeds, transplanting seedlings, weeding, watering, basket weaving, harvesting vegetables and cooking.
 We also have opportunities for business employees to help mentor young people to set up their own youth enterprises as well as possibilities to run workshops around your field of expertise.
+We have opportunities for volunteers to work at both our King's Cross and Canada Water sites.

 Lunch and Learning